Sophia Yan is an award-winning foreign correspondent for the Telegraph, and has covered East Asia for more than a decade.

-Prior to the Telegraph, Sophia was an on-air correspondent for CNBC in Beijing, where she led live coverage from Tiananmen Square, the World Economic Forum in Dalian, Boao Forum, Belt and Road Forum; and interviewed venture capitalist Kai-Fu Lee, award-winning Chinese filmmaker Zhang Yimou, actor Jackie Chan, as well as CEOs and senior executives from Google DeepMind, Huawei, Sinopec, Xiaomi, ZTE, and Inter Milan.
+Prior to the Telegraph, Sophia was an on-air correspondent for CNBC in Beijing, during which she led live coverage from Tiananmen Square, the World Economic Forum in Dalian, Boao Forum, Belt and Road Forum; and interviewed venture capitalist Kai-Fu Lee, award-winning Chinese filmmaker Zhang Yimou, actor Jackie Chan, as well as CEOs and senior executives from Google DeepMind, Huawei, Sinopec, Xiaomi, ZTE, and Inter Milan.

 Sophia is frequently invited to moderate and speak at embassies, universities, and conferences, including the Oslo Freedom Forum, and is a regular contributor to the BBC and Monocle 24.
 She is on the board of NüVoices, a global editorial collective of women working on issues relating to China, and a host on its bi-weekly podcast.